capaj/vscode-exports-autocomplete/README.md

 * `vscode-exports-autocomplete.enable`: enable/disable this extension
 * `vscode-exports-autocomplete.addImportsOnPaste`: set this to false when you're annoyed by import tokens being added on paste
+* `vscode-exports-autocomplete.minimumWordLengthToImportOnPaste`: set this to a higher value if 'on paste' is too aggressive for you
 * `vscode-exports-autocomplete.enableNpmDependencies`: set this to false when you're annoyed by the stuff you get from your npm modules
 * `vscode-exports-autocomplete.indentationOverride`: string to be used when indenting, default is two spaces, for doublequote use "\""
 * `vscode-exports-autocomplete.quoteCharOverride`: string to be used when writing string literals, default is single quote